 I love Bali.
 I go every year and often share all the fabulous things to do in Bali, but this tiny island has a dirty secret you won’t find publicised in the glossy travel brochures.
 I’m talking about counterfeit alcohol.
 The import duty on genuine alcohol is prohibitive (up to 400%) and locals have been known to substitute unregulated locally made alcohol in an attempt to deliver those all important ‘cheap drinks’ that holiday makers crave.
 The consequences for those unknowingly consuming backyard bootleg can be deadly.
 Methanol poisoning in Bali has recently claimed a number of young lives and I want to make sure that you are not the next hashtag.
 Read on for all the details …

 I first travelled to Bali in December 1988 for schoolies with 4 girlfriends, well before schoolies in Bali was actually ‘a thing’.
 It was our very first trip overseas sans parents and we were beyond excited.
-We were poised to tear it up as far away from the parental gaze as our meagre budget would allow and Bali seemed like the perfect choice.
+We were poised to tear it up as far away from the parental gaze as our meager budget would allow and Bali seemed like the perfect choice.
 The sun was warm, the drinks were flowing and the rooms were cheap.
 We signed on the dotted line with the unbridled enthusiasm reserved only for the young.
 Despite being only 17, we drank and partied in Bali’s bars and clubs like there was no tomorrow and loved every minute of it.
 Thankfully for us there was a tomorrow.
 Others have not been so lucky.
 First timers should check out this comprehensive Indonesia guide that will really help in your planning.

 Cases of Methanol Poisoning In Bali and Indonesia